RichardHarwood/Understanding-pore-space-at-the-root-soil-interface/README.md

+To do:
+* make sure notebooks render relevent output (one has an error right now)
+* add in results based on full scale analysis
+* add in links to model we used along with training data (and images to test on)

 # Understanding pore space at the root soil interface in soil
 ## Authors: [Richard Harwood](https://richardharwood.github.io./) and [Devin A. Rippner](https://functionalsoilhealth.com/)
 ### Overview